Patient-Centered Medical Home

 Blue Cross Blue Shield of Michigan has a way.
 It’s called the Patient-Centered Medical Home model.

 And our program is growing.
-From 2012 to 2013, the number of patient-centered medical home practices in Michigan increased by nearly 25 percent.
+From 2009 to 2014, the number of patient-centered medical home practices in Michigan has more than doubled.

 How the team approach works for you

 With a patient-centered medical home, your employees get a whole team of people who know them and work together to give the best care possible.